-Pipedrive can be used for tons of different reasons.
+Pipedrive can be used for tons of reasons.
 Not least, Pipedrive can be used for managing customer success and its communications like they do at Falcon Social.
-Now for us, customer success gets fired up and supercharged when we combine Pipedrive with Yesware – and, man, does that combo make customer success communication easy.
+For us, customer success gets fired up and supercharged when we combine Pipedrive with Yesware – and, man, does that combo make customer success communication easy.

 Much of this communication with customers takes place over email – it’s one of my main tools, and I send out hundreds every week.
 To keep track of what works and what doesn’t (which emails people open and which they don’t), I use Yesware.
 And to have an overview of all open deals and details, I use Pipedrive.

-This combo gets me super organized, and makes sure I get to keep our customers happy.
+This combo gets me organized, and makes sure I get to keep our customers happy.

 How Pipedrive and Yesware work together:

-Since I work a lot from Gmail, Pipedrive’s Dropbox feature syncs information across Yesware and Pipedrive.
+Since I work a lot from Gmail, Pipedrive’s email feature syncs information across Yesware and Pipedrive.
 Essentially, the forwarding feature connects my emails with specific contacts in Pipedrive.
-I simply forward my emails to Pipedrive by using a Dropbox link in the bcc line.
+I simply forward my emails to Pipedrive by using the bcc line.
+You can find your smart bcc email address under the Email integration settings in Pipedrive.
 If I have an open deal with the contact, the whole email thread will be visible under deal details.

 Having customer details and the related deal history all in one place keeps everyone on my team on the same page, since we can always check the contact’s history before contacting them.